Ernestine Anderson: Life and career

 Her re-emergence in the mid-1970s (at which time Ray Brown was her manager) came as a result of a sensational appearance at the 1976 Concord Jazz Festival.
 A string of albums for Concord Records followed.
 The next 17 years sealed Anderson's reputation as a top-tier jazz and blues singer.
 She performed headlining shows far and wide and recorded almost 20 albums for Concord, two of which—1981's Never Make Your Move Too Soon and 1983's Big City—earned Grammy Award Best Jazz Vocal Performance nominations.
 In the years that followed Anderson toured widely—a triumphant series of dates in Japan led to the release of a four-disc live set in 1988—and that same year she made her debut at Carnegie Hall.
 In addition, Anderson has performed at the Hollywood Bowl, at the Women In Jazz event at the Kennedy Center in 1999, at Monterey (1959, 1982, 1984, 1987, 1990, 2007), and at numerous other jazz festivals from New Orleans to Brazil, Berlin, Austria, and all around the globe.

-After leaving Concord Records in 1993, Anderson signed on with her old Seattle jazz scene pal, Quincy Jones, and his happening new label, Qwest, which issued two albums—1993's Now and Then, and 1996's Blues, Dues & Love News—that also both received Grammy nominations.
-By the late 1990s, she was signed to the Koch International label, which issued her Isn't It Romantic album, in 2003 her High Note label CD, Love Makes the Changes was a breakout hit, and her 2004 JVC CD, Hello Like Before, brought further accolades.
+After leaving Concord Records in 1993, Anderson signed on with her old Seattle jazz scene pal, Quincy Jones, and his happening new label, Qwest, which issued two albums — 1993's Now and Then, and 1996's Blues, Dues & Love News — that also both received Grammy nominations.
+By the late 1990s, she was signed to the Koch International label, which issued her Isn't It Romantic (1998) album.
+In 2003, her HighNote label CD, Love Makes the Changes was a breakout hit, and brought her further accolades.

 Ernestine Anderson was a follower of Nichiren Buddhism.
 She died peacefully, surrounded by her family in Shoreline, Washington, on March 10, 2016, at the age of 87.

 Ernestine Anderson's great-grandson, Dwone Anderson-Young, was murdered on June 1, 2014.